-Explanations for the search criteria in the Japanese Language School Directory
+Explanations for the search criteria and results in the Japanese Language School Directory

 Course prepares students for undergraduate studies at a Japanese university.
 Course should focus not just on Japanese but also on skills required to pass the Examination for Japanese University Admission for International Students (EJU).

 Comprehensive course that covers reading, writing, speaking, and listening.
 These courses will often be structured with the aim of passing level 1 or 2 of the JLPT.

 Course focuses on preparing students for graduate school interviews and thesis writing.
 Most schools do not specify a separate graduate preparatory course and students looking to study at masters level or beyond should also search under general courses, as well, because the prerequisites are usually JLPT N1 or N2.

 Course is designed specifically for students who have not completed 12 years of education in their home country (typically relevant for students from India, Malaysia, Myanmar, among other countries).
 By completing a “pre-college” course (大学入学のための準備教育課程) the student will be deemed to be on the same level as other students who have completed the 12 years of education required to enter a university or college in Japan.
 Only schools authorized by the Japanese Ministry of Education, Culture, Sports, Science and Technology (MEXT) are allowed to offer courses.
 See the official JASSO website for further details.

 The Association for the Promotion of Japanese Language Education (日本語教育振興協会) was established in 1989 with the approval of the Ministry of education, culture, sports, science and technology, the Ministry of justice and the Ministry foreign affairs with the aim of improving the overall quality of Japanese language institutions to create a better environment for students.